 How does this disprove that low-carb diets suck for glycogen-depleting sports?
 Larry Scott was a bodybuilder, for crying out loud.
-‘Athletic’ competition for him meant standing on a stage in posing briefs, squeezing his muscles while a largely male audience looked on, cheered, and made deep, thoughtful comments about his tibialis anterior development.
+‘Athletic’ competition for him meant standing on a stage in posing briefs, squeezing his muscles while a largely male audience looked on, cheered, and made deep, thoughtful comments about his serratus anterior development.

 Scott recently died of Alzheimers at 79 years of age.
 Now, if I wanted to resort to the Danny Albers method of debate, I could point out that New York strength phenom Joe Rollino recently died at the age of 104 after a lifetime of vegetarian eating.
 And the only reason he signed out at 104 was because, sadly, he was hit by a van.
 By all accounts he was still in great shape for his age and heaven knows how old he would have lived to if it wasn’t for his untimely demise.